jareware/xpath2rss/README.md

     $ xpath2rss --test xkcd.ini

 You should see the name of the latest comic as the `guid` and the other vars populated as well.
+The `<p>%text%</p>` has the added benefit of being able to read the image title text with devices without a cursor (say, a phone).

 ### Episodic YouTube-content ###